Benjamin-Etheredge/benjamin.etheredge.github.io/_projects/gloves.md

 DVC allows me to cache stages and not rerun them if the designated dependent files do not change.
 It also serves as an alternative to git-lfs for pushing large files to remote storage.
 I use minIO as the endpoint for DVC to push my large files to.

+DISCLAIMER: I know these stages are not the best way to organize a project.
+They were built to learning pipelining.
+In hyperparameter tuning, it all gets recorded to a single project.

 Below is a DAG of the project produced by DVC.